isakro/shoredate/paper/paper.md

-Shoreline dating is frequently applied in the research and cultural resource management sectors in Norway, both to plan archaeological investigations and for establishing temporal frameworks with which to approach the archaeological material.
+Shoreline dating is frequently applied in the research and cultural resource management sectors in Norway, both to plan archaeological investigations and for establishing temporal frameworks with which to analyse the archaeological material.
 Case-studies employing `shoredate` are currently being undertaken.
 Furthermore, future archaeological material can be drawn on to further test the method as it is implemented here, and potentially lead to adjustments in how it could be applied in a given